cloudurable/kafka-training/java/lab5.8/README.md

     }
 ```

-Configure the new Partitioner in Producer config with property ProducerConfig.INTERCEPTOR_CLASSES_CONFIG.
+Configure the new `Partitioner` in Producer config with property `ProducerConfig.INTERCEPTOR_CLASSES_CONFIG`.
-Pass config property to importantStocks.
-The importantStock are the ones that go into priority queue.
+Pass config property to `importantStocks`.
+The `importantStock` are the ones that go into priority queue.
 Run it as before.
 The important stocks are IBM and UBER in this example and are the only ones that will go
 into the last partition.